 - Highway caps in three areas provide opportunities to create recreational areas built above roadways.
 They will be located in the Heights/Near Northside between North Main Street and Patton Street, the Midtown/Museum District and the George R. Brown Convention Center/EaDo area.

 - TxDOT is currently consulting with the TTI about the best facility to replace the proposed 15-foot shared use lanes on Segment 1 frontage roads with a safer facility for bicycles.

 In the instance of any modifications to existing or proposed hike and bike facilities, TxDOT will coordinate with the City of Houston and other agencies and organizations to provide the same level connectivity as the existing and future facilities provide.
 Temporary impacts during construction will be minimized as much as possible.

 The proposed project would displace the residents of Clayton Homes and from some of the buildings at Kelly Village, which are public housing properties administered by the Houston Housing Authority (HHA).
 TxDOT is coordinating with the HHA regarding potential impacts to these communities.
-The HHA plans to build new subsidized housing in the general area of the existing facilities and has identified potential properties so that residents can move before their homes are affected by project construction.
+The HHA plans to build new subsidized housing in the general area of the existing facilities and TxDOT has professional relocators working with residents to ensure a smooth relocation to better housing.

 Yes.
 The proposed project would displace places of worship, schools, commercial billboards, homes and medical care facilities.

 TxDOT’s Acquisition and Relocation Assistance Program will provide assistance and counseling to residential property owners that would be required to relocate.
 TxDOT is already working to acquire some properties.
 TxDOT has implemented a relocation specific program on the project to help property owners as well as tenants with funding and counseling.